 Note: Bespoke timber frame open panel systems that do not have such QA procedures as the 'conventional' timber frame open panel systems described in Chapter 7.3.1.1 will need either third-party accreditation or independent Structural Engineer supervision and monitoring of the installation, erection and completion (sign off) of the system.
-All load-bearing timbers will have to be treated in accordance with BS 8417 and according to their position within the frame, and evidence of the treatment carried out will be asked for.
+All load-bearing timbers will have to be preservative treated in accordance with BS 8417 according to their position within the frame, and evidence of treatment must be provided.